Māya Love: Background and composition

 In the first verse of "Māya Love", Harrison compares such "unreal" love to the flow of the ocean:

 Subsequent verses equate illusory love with the passing of each day ("First it comes, then it rolls away"), the wind (which is "Blowing hard on everything") and rainfall (which Harrison describes as "Beating on your window brain").
 Allison writes of these comparisons: "All this presumably stands in contrast to God's love, which doesn't come and go, which never gives way to night, and which heals rather than harms."

 The final verse states: "Māya love is like a stream / Flowing through this cosmic dream."
 Allison views this analogy as a reference to all things in the material world being "nothing more than God's dream".
 The same life-as-a-dream metaphor appears in later Harrison compositions, Allison suggests, particularly "Unknown Delight", written about the birth of his and second wife Olivia Arias's son Dhani, and "Dream Away", Harrison's theme song for the HandMade movie Time Bandits (1981).

 Musically the song combines Harrison's blues-based riffs with elements of funk, a genre that he was increasingly drawn towards during this period via his enduring passion for R&B and soul.
-Leng also observes that "Māya Love" is another instalment in its composer's "long line of three-syllable chants", following on from songs such as "My Sweet Lord" and "Give Me Love".
+Leng also observes that "Māya Love" is another instalment in its composer's "long line of three-syllable chants", following on from songs such as "My Sweet Lord" and "Give Me Love (Give Me Peace on Earth)".